 Skip to main content

-Ask a question that includes a time reference:
+Ask for work that includes a time reference:

 Managing Loops

 Open the Loops page with Cmd + J (Mac) or Ctrl + J (Windows).
-Each Loop shows its status, schedule, success rate, and next run time.
+Each Loop shows its status, cadence, next run, last run, total runs, success rate, and services involved.

 ActionWhat it does